moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### 3. Tab "Layout Settings"

+#### Footer Layout

+With this setting you can add block regions to the footer to be able to place blocks within the footer.
+You can choose between no blocks (default value) or one up to three block columns in the footer.
+The two and three columns layouts are only displayed on large screens.
+On small screens the columns will be automatically reduced to one column for better readability and layout.

 Further improvements to Boost core theme
 ---------------------------------------